Rudolf Chaudoire Prize

 The following documents have to be submitted:

 - a nomination letter by the department or central scientific institution,

 - a brief description of the academic project, information concerning the destination, date and duration of the research stay,

 - a budget plan for the research stay,

 - information on the academic career and profile of the nominated researcher,

-- a copy of the candidate's dissertation as well as copies of her or his relevant diplomas/certificates.
+- a copy of the candidate's dissertation as well as copies of relevant diplomas/certificates.

-A committee consisting of the Vice-Rector Research, Prof. McElvany and Dr. Gert Fischer, Executive Board Member of the Rudolf Chaudoire Foundation, decides on the award of the prize.
+A committee consisting of the Vice-President Research, Prof. Nele McElvany, and Dr. Gert Fischer, Executive Board Member of the Rudolf Chaudoire foundation, decides on the award of the prize.